ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Design docs must never include confidential information.
 Whether or not a design document is required for your change depends on how big the task is.

-1. You are making a small change or fixing a bug
+1. You are making a small change or fixing a bug:

-  A design document is not required, but an issue should be opened in the appropriate repository to track the work and avoid duplication of efforts.
+  * A design document is not required, but an issue should be opened in the appropriate repository to track the work and avoid duplication of efforts.

-2. You are implementing a new feature or would like to contribute to OSRF-owned infrastructure (like Jenkins CI)
+2. You are implementing a new feature or would like to contribute to OSRF-owned infrastructure (like Jenkins CI):

-  * Design doc is required and should be contributed to `ros2/design <https://github.com/ros2/design/>`__ to be made accessible on http://design.ros2.org/
+  * Design doc is required and should be contributed to `ros2/design <https://github.com/ros2/design/>`__ to be made accessible on http://design.ros2.org/.
   * You should fork the repository and submit a pull request detailing the design.

-  The commit in the pull request must include a link to the ros2/ros2 issue (for example, ``Design doc for task ros2/ros2#<issue id>``).
+  Mention the related ros2 issue (for example, ``Design doc for task ros2/ros2#<issue id>``) in the pull request or the commit message.
   Detailed instructions are on the `ROS2 Contribute <http://design.ros2.org/contribute.html>`__ page.
 Design comments will made directly on the pull request.

 If the task is planned to be released with a specific version of ROS, this information should be included in the pull request.

 Design document review
 ^^^^^^^^^^^^^^^^^^^^^^
-Once the design is ready for review, a pull request should be opened and the following reviewers should be assigned:
+Once the design is ready for review, a pull request should be opened and appropriate reviewers should be assigned.

-1. Project owner(s) – Maintainers of all impacted packages (as defined by ``package.xml`` maintainer field, see `REP-140 <http://www.ros.org/reps/rep-0140.html#maintainer-multiple-but-at-least-one>`__ for details).
+It is recommended to include project owner(s) - maintainers of all impacted packages (as defined by ``package.xml`` maintainer field, see `REP-140 <http://www.ros.org/reps/rep-0140.html#maintainer-multiple-but-at-least-one>`__) - as reviewers.
-2. OSRF point of contact for the task.

-* The pull request must include a due date for the review (for example, ``To be reviewed before YYYY-MM-DD``).
-  We recommend a review period of 5 business days.
 * If the design doc is complex or reviewers have conflicting schedules, an optional design review meeting can be setup.
 In this case,

   **Before the meeting**

   * Send a meeting invite at least one week in advance
   * Meeting duration of one hour is recommended
-  * Booking a meeting room with video conferencing capabilities is recommended
   * Meeting invite should list all decisions to be made during the review (decisions requiring OSRF approval)
   * Meeting required attendees: design pull request reviewers Meeting optional attendees: all OSRF engineers

   **During the meeting**

-  * The task owner drives the meeting, presents their ideas and manages discussions to ensure an agreement is reached on time.
+  * The task owner drives the meeting, presents their ideas and manages discussions to ensure an agreement is reached on time

   **After the meeting**

-  * The task owner should snd back meeting notes to all attendees
+  * The task owner should send back meeting notes to all attendees
   * If minor issues have been raised about the design:

     * The task owner should update the design doc pull request based on the feedback